Navid200/xDrip/docs/Updates.md

 ---

 #### **Update channels**
-Releases are made in stages.
+Releases are made in stages, Nightly (pre-release), Alpha and Beta (or stable).

 A pre-release is a release that has only been tested by the developers.
 We call it a Nightly release.
 On average, there is a Nightly release once a week.